25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Misc.md

-The `.editorconfig` file is provided in order to encourage and help you and your team define and maintain consistent coding styles between different editors and IDEs.
+The `.editorconfig` file is provided in order to encourage and help you and your team define and maintain consistent coding styles between different editors and IDEs

-By default, `.editorconfig` includes some basic [properties](https://editorconfig.org/#supported-properties) that reflect the coding styles from the files provided by default, but you can easily change them to better suit your needs.
+By default, `.editorconfig` includes some basic [properties](https://editorconfig.org/#supported-properties) that reflect the coding styles from the files provided by default, but you can easily change them to better suit your needs

 In order for your editor/IDE to apply the [properties](https://editorconfig.org/#supported-properties) from the